Comedy2006/name-generator/README.md

 Version 1.0:

-  Only a simple male, female name generator
+  Only a simple male, female name generator.

+Version 1.1:

+  Just simple modifications and updates.